AlejandroPqLz/tf-diffusion-scratch/README.md

 ```bash
 pip install -e.
 ```
+And you are ready to go!

 ### 3. Linux (Ubuntu) Set up
 ---

-After installing the NVIDIA drivers, CUDA and cuDNN, if you are going to develop the project on Ubuntu, you can follow the same steps as in the [Windows Subsystem for Linux (WSL2) Set up](#3-windows-subsystem-for-linux-wsl2-set-up) section but having in mind that you are working on a Linux distribution it is recommended to use Docker to create a container with all the dependencies installed and avoid any compatibility and version issues.
+After installing the NVIDIA drivers, CUDA and cuDNN, if you are going to develop the project on Ubuntu, you can follow the same steps as in the [Windows Subsystem for Linux (WSL2) Set up](#2-windows-subsystem-for-linux-wsl2-set-up) section but having in mind that you are working on a Linux distribution it is recommended to use Docker to create a container with all the dependencies installed and avoid any compatibility and version issues.

-Previously installed Docker in [OS Requirements](#1-os-requirements) section just follow the steps below:
+Previously installed Docker in [Prerequisites](#rocket-prerequisites) section just follow the steps below:

 > <span style="color: red; font-size: 1.5em;">&#9888;</span> **WARNING:** The Doccker set up approach is not recommended for WSL nor Windows, since the there are many issues regarding the CPU usage ([more info](https://github.com/docker/for-win/issues)).